cxumol/URLinkCat/README.md

 ## Developer guide

+> This repository also joins in the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) event by DigialOcean.
+Welcome pull requests from everyone in October.

 ### Technology

 In terms of website infrastructure, this project uses [Cloudflare Pages](https://pages.dev) to host statistic web files,  [Cloudflare Workers](https://workers.dev) to handle network requests and [Cloudflare Workers KV](https://workers.dev) as its database.